isc-projects/bind9/doc/notes/notes-9.17.2.rst

    Docs`_.
 Release notes are no longer available as a separate document accompanying a release.
 [GL #83]

 -  ``named`` and ``named-checkzone`` now reject master zones that have a DS RRset at the zone apex.
 Attempts to add DS records at the zone apex via UPDATE will be logged but otherwise ignored.
 DS records belong in the parent zone, not at the zone apex.
 [GL #1798]

 -  Per-type record count limits can now be specified in ``update-policy`` statements, to limit the number of records of a particular type that can be added to a domain name via dynamic update.
 [GL #1657]

--  ``dig`` and other tools can now print the Extended DNS Error (EDE) option when it appears in a request or response.
-[GL #1834]
+-  ``dig`` and other tools can now print the Extended DNS Error (EDE) option when it appears in a request or a response.
+[GL #1835]

 -  ``dig +qid=<num>`` allows the user to specify a particular query ID for testing purposes.
 [GL #1851]

--  Added a new logging category ``rpz-passthru`` which allows RPZ passthru actions to be logged into a separate channel.
+-  A new logging category, ``rpz-passthru``, was added, which allows RPZ passthru actions to be logged into a separate channel.
 [GL #54]

 -  Zone timers are now exported via statistics channel.
 For primary